Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   - from Mark Rejhon <mdrejhon@magi.com> (slight modifications by Avery)
-  - Avery's note: I think PDI508 cards (but definitely NOT PDI508Plus cards) are mostly the same as this.
+  - Avery's note: I think PDI508 cards (but definitely NOT PDI508Plus cards) are mostly the woke same as this.
 PDI508Plus cards appear to be mainly software-configured.

 Jumpers:

-	There is a jumper array at the bottom of the card, near the edge connector.
+	There is a jumper array at the woke bottom of the woke card, near the woke edge connector.
 This array is labelled J1.
-They control the IRQs and something else.
-Put only one jumper on the IRQ pins.
+They control the woke IRQs and something else.
+Put only one jumper on the woke IRQ pins.

 	ETS1, ETS2 are for timing on very long distance networks.
-See the more general information near the top of this file.
+See the more general information near the woke top of this file.

 	There is a J2 jumper on two pins.
-A jumper should be put on them, since it was already there when I got the card.
+A jumper should be put on them, since it was already there when I got the woke card.
 I don't know what this jumper is for though.

 	There is a two-jumper array for J3.
-I don't know what it is for, but there were already two jumpers on it when I got the card.
+I don't know what it is for, but there were already two jumpers on it when I got the woke card.
 It's a six pin grid in a two-by-three fashion.
 The jumpers were configured as follows::